Nukesor/comfy-table/README.md

 One of [`comfy-table`](https://crates.io/crates/comfy-table)'s big foci is on providing a minimalistic, but rock-solid library for building text-based tables.
 This means that the code is very well tested, no usage of `unsafe` and `unwrap` is only used if we can be absolutely sure that it's safe.
-There're only two occurrences of `unsafe` in all of comfy-table's dependencies, to be exact inside the `tty` communication code, which can be explicitly disabled.
+There're only one occurrence of `unsafe` in all of comfy-table's dependencies, to be exact inside the `tty` communication code, which can be explicitly disabled.

 The other focus is on dynamic-length content arrangement.
 This means that a lot of work went into building an algorithm that finds a (near) optimal table layout for any given text and terminal width.